darold/pgtt-rsl/README.md

   3) If the relation exists it truncate the GTT table when the worker is run at postmaster startup then exit.
-  4) For other iteration it delete rows from the Global Temporary table where pgtt_sessid or xmim doesn't appears in pg_stat_activity looking at pid and backend_xid columns.
+  4) For other iteration it delete rows from the Global Temporary table where the pid stored in pgtt_sessid doesn't appears in view pg_stat_activity or if the xmim is not fount in the same view, looking at pid and backend_xid columns.
 Xmin is verified only if the Global Temporary table is declared to delete rows on commit, when preserved is false.
   5) When an analyze is asked the function execute an ANALYZE on the table after having removed obsolete tuples.
+THe default is to let autoanalyze do is work.

 The function returns the total number of rows deleted.
 It must not be run manually but only run by pgtt_bgw the background worker.